spartanmayo/recursionschemes-1/recursionTalk.md

 final case class Cons[A](head: A, tail: List[A]) extends List[A]
 ```

-In both cases we can see the recursive construction strategy in the Cons and Suc definitions, with an argument defined by its own type.
+In both cases we can see the recursive strategy in the `Cons` and `Suc` definitions, with an argument defined by its own type.

 With every recursive structure, there are functions acting on them.
-We can define recursive functions acting on a inductively defined type, like Nat or Lists.
+We can define recursive functions acting on a inductively defined type, like Nat or Lists by specifiying the image of the base cases and the image of a generic inductive step.
 For example, lets define the length of a list:

 ```scala
 def length[A]: List[A] => Int = {